-Since launching its first online courses in the mid-1990s, UMGC has become one of the largest public providers of online education, offering more than 30 bachelor's degrees and undergraduate certificates and more than 40 graduate programs (degrees and certificate programs) across the nation and around the world.
+UMGC provides education to students around the world in an affordable and accessible format by meeting students where they are academically and logistically, rather than drawing them to a central campus.
+Since launching its first online courses in the mid-1990s, UMGC has become one of the largest public providers of online education, offering more than more than 125 undergraduate and graduate degrees and certificates, most of which can be completed entirely online.
 UMGC currently offers online, classroom-based and hybrid courses (combining on-site meetings with online coursework and interactions) with online course enrollments significantly outnumbering onsite course enrollments.
-In FY2020, UMGC had 332,069 course enrollments worldwide comprised of 286,376 online course enrollment, 36,455 hybrid course enrollments, and 8,840 in-person course enrollments.
+In FY22, UMGC had 332,499 worldwide course enrollments including 305,402 online course enrollment, 24,517 hybrid course enrollments, and 2,547 in-person course enrollments.